angular-ui/bootstrap/src/modal/docs/readme.md

-`$modal` is a s service to quickly create AngularJS-powered modal windows.
+`$modal` is a service to quickly create AngularJS-powered modal windows.
 Creating custom modals is straightforward: create a partial view, its controller and reference them when using the service.

 The `$modal` service has only one method: `open(options)` where available options are like follows: